Sunday, 25 December 2016

 Wikipedia describes it as science fiction/horror and I'm happy with that, as this post doesn't really work without that premise.
 And I think we can agree that Nanny MacPhee is fantasy, and children's fantasy at that.

 So, they're at the opposite ends of the SFF spectrum.
 But, like a Venn diagram, there's a degree of overlap.
-Primarily, for my purposes, both stories involve mind control; the conceit being the Sorcerers' fulcrum to the plot, whereas it's incidental to Nanny MacPhee, where it's merely used to bring the errant children to heel by turing them on each other, thus demonstrating Ms MacPhee's power.
+Primarily, for my purposes, both stories involve mind control; the conceit being the Sorcerers' fulcrum to the plot, whereas it's incidental to Nanny MacPhee, where it's merely used to bring the errant children to heel by turning them on each other, thus demonstrating Ms MacPhee's power.

 What makes The Sorcerers science fiction, not fantasy?
 It seems to come down to the eponymous sorcerers being scientists with a clinical white room full of bank of switches and dials controlling some psychedelic mind-bending headwear that Ian Ogilvy is invited to insert himself into.
 Quite why he agrees to do so is taken at a gallop by the plot-donkeys, so quickly that you forget to question it.
 But it's clearly the product of science, a practical demonstration of a scientific hypothesis, that allows them to control Ogilvy's mind.
 So it's science fiction.
 QED.